2024 Tampa Bay Buccaneers season: Week 12: at New York Giants

-After their bye week, Tampa Bay traveled to the New York Giants.
+After their bye week, Tampa Bay traveled to the New York to take on the scuffling Giants.
 The Giants had released Daniel Jones during the week, and Tommy DeVito started for them at quarterback.
 The Buccaneers dominated the Giants, stretching out to a 30–0 lead after three quarters, and finished with a 30–7 victory.
 Baker Mayfield threw for 294 yards, and ran for a touchdown, as the Tampa Bay offense racked up 450 total yards.
 The Buccaneers defense sacked DeVito four times, forced one turnover (fumble), plus two turnovers on downs.
 The win snapped a four-game losing streak for Tampa Bay.

 After missing three games with a hamstring injury, Mike Evans was back in the starting lineup.
 Evans caught 5 passes for 68 yards.